vapor/docs/4.0/docs/crypto.md

 #### HOTP

-The HOTP is an OTP based on HMAC's.
-In addition to the symmetric key, both parties also agree on a counter, which is a number, providing uniqueness for the password.
+HOTP is an OTP based on an HMAC signature.
+In addition to the symmetric key, both parties also agree on a counter, which is a number providing uniqueness for the password.
 After each generation attempt, the counter is increased.
 ```swift
 let key = SymmetricKey(size: .bits128)
 let hotp = HOTP(key: key, digest: .sha256, digits: .six)